Omidcr77/Windows-Startup-Folder-Check-Script/README.md

 - To change the folder name, modify the `set "folderPath=%USERPROFILE%\Desktop\imhere"` line.
 - To change the wait time, adjust the value in `timeout /t 20 /nobreak`.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Feel free to submit pull requests if you have ideas for improvements or additional features!

 ## Contact

-If you encounter any issues or have any questions, please open an issue in this repository or reach out via [your-email@example.com](mailto:your-email@example.com).
+If you encounter any issues or have any questions, please open an issue in this repository or reach out via omid.root1@gmail.com